hollyhudson/howto_guides/yubikey_ssh.md

 Follow the prompts and menus to make the changes.
 Don't rush.. read the dialogs.
 Sometimes they want the admin PIN, sometimes they want the user PIN.

 Now we're ready to generate a key.
 If you want to make a key larger than 2048 bits (so if you want to make one that is 4096 bits) run `key-attr` to edit the key attributes.
-Select RSA for each (OpenPGP won't work with ECC) and type the key size you want (4096 is a reasonable choice).
+Select RSA for each (ECC won't work on the Yubikey) and type the key size you want (4096 is a reasonable choice).

 Now you can actually generate the key by running `generate`.
 You're going to get a bunch of questions that are going to seem weird if you haven't done pgp stuff recently.
 GPG Suite assumes you're generating these keys to encrypt your files and communications, so these questions are to fill out the data that gets sent to the key server if you upload your public key.
 If you're just using this key pair for ssh and github, none of the answers you put matter.
 If you're think -- well hey, maybe I will also use this for email, then here's what you need to know.